rotators/Fo1in2/Tools/UndatUI/src/Readme.md

 # Changelog

+## 1.06
+2019-12-29
+* Autodetect destination mod folder if the program is launched from a directory where fallout2.exe exist.
+* Run a GC.Collect() after extraction of a compressed file to clear disposed resources.

 ## 1.05
 2019-12-14
 * Removed a few versions of the icon that were unnecessary, to reduce size of exe.